 Our school recognizes that students' academic development is correlated to student attendance.
 In monitoring the Early Warning Systems, our school will increase student attendance by decreasing the number of students who missed 10% or more of the available instructional time, the number of students who failed a math course, students who failed an English language course, students who failed score a level 1 on the statewide, standardized assessments in English Language Arts or Mathematics.

 The following action steps will be implemented

-- Students who are deemed as developing a pattern of non-attendance will be referred to the MTSS/RTI team - The MTSS/RTI will monitor students who receive two or more behavioral referrals providing students with counseling and encouraging parental involvement in this process.
+Students who are deemed as developing a pattern of non-attendance will be referred to the MTSS/ RTI team students with counseling and encouraging parental involvement in this process.